lukh/kicad2charmhigh/README.md

 * `pyexcel-odsr` for ods, fods files support
 * `pyexcel-xls` for xls, xlsx files support (untested)

-You can run `pip3 install pyexcel pyexcel-odsr` to install those dependencies.
+## Installation

+The package can be installed via pip (systemwide), or via pipenv or other venv tools (in a virtual environment) (recommanded)

+* With pipenv

+Choose a location for the venv:
+> cd /somewhere/on/the/machine

+> pipenv install /path/to/Desktop-PickAndPlace-CHMT36VA/KiCad-Conversion/

+* With pip

+> cd Desktop-PickAndPlace-CHMT36VA/KiCad-Conversion/

+Install to the Python user install directory for your platform.
+Typically ~/.local/, or %APPDATA%\Python on Windows.
+This path should be added to your PATH to execute the script anywhere.

+> pip install --user .

+Install on the system (Linux).
+Use at yout own risk.

+> sudo pip install .

 ## Usage

-Run `python3 convert.py -h` to get an overview of the command line options.
+Run `kicad2charmhigh -h` to get an overview of the command line options.

+If you don't want to install as a python package, install the dependencies, and run:
+> `python3 convert.py -h`

 ### KiCad export
 As of KiCad v5.1.0 :